Formal EEO Complaint Process for Federal Employment Cases

 ➤ Report of the Investigation (ROI) or Investigation File (IF):

-This (1 to 5 inches or more) thick folder contains the Report of Investigation (ROI) written by the EEO investigator summarizing the issues and bases and the records contained in the IF (that follows ROI as attachments), the EEO investigative affidavits (including yours, managements, and witnesses, if any) or the transcripts from the fact-finding conference (if held) or the transcripts from the EEO investigator interviews (if any), and documents gathered or submitted during the investigation period.
-Usually, documents pertaining to the 'similarly situated individuals' are missing or inadequately gathered, if requested at all by the EEO investigator.
-(Note that discrimination is proven by comparing yourself to the 'similarly situated individuals.')
 Examine the entire ROI carefully.
-Note that the salient documents supporting your claims, even if submitted, may not be found in the IF or may be found in the back of the IF or under the wrong tab.
-Or they may be scattered apart throughout the IF in such a way that the reader (the administrative judge or attorney issuing the Final Agency Decision in Agency's EEO HQ could not make sense out of those records).
-Also check to see that the IF contains statements you submitted to the investigator.
-(Evidence or statement you submitted to the EEO Counselor during the informal pre-complaint counseling period may not be found in the IF.)
+Note that the salient documents supporting your claims, even if submitted, may not be found in the ROI or may be found in the end, after hundreds of pages in the ROI or under a wrong tab.
+Or they may be scattered apart throughout the entire ROI in such a way that a reviewer (the administrative judge or attorney issuing the Final Agency Decision in Agency's EEO HQ) could not easily find the key evidence.
+Also check to see that the ROI contains statements you submitted to the investigator.
+(Evidence or statement you submitted to the EEO Counselor during the informal pre-complaint counseling period may not be found in the ROI, to your surprise and dispay.)

-• The IF may be the only file the Agency EEO headquarters reviews to issue the Final Agency Decision, if a hearing was not requested.
+• The ROI may be the only file the Agency EEO headquarters reviews to issue the Final Agency Decision, if a hearing was not requested.
 If a hearing was requested, the judge's decision will be incorporated in the FAD.

-• Document your submissions to the EEO investigator.
-Copying the EEO Director when submitting support docs to the investigator would not be a bad idea.
-Copy the EEO Director without records as attachments, so as not to create duplication.
+• Document your submissions to the EEO investigator by describing or identifying the documents as enclosures.
+Copying the EEO Director, when submitting support docs to the investigator, would not be a bad idea.
+But copy the EEO Director without attaching the records, so as not to duplicate them, as they are also submitted to the investigator.

 The Agency is required to send you the Report of the Investigation (ROI) along with all documents referenced therein, along with the notice of your right to request a hearing (to be held before an administrative judge at EEOC); when the IF with ROI is issue to you.